abhinav-e-p-b/MNIST-GAN-Project/README.md

 ## 🎯 Overview

-This project implements a **simple feedforward GAN** (Generative Adversarial Network) to generate handwritten digit images.
-The model consists of two neural networks:
+This project implements a **simple feedforward GAN** (Generative Adversarial Network) to generate handwritten digit images, now featuring an interactive web-based interface for real-time training visualization and image generation.
+The model consists of two neural networks competing in an adversarial game:

 - **Generator** 🎨: Creates fake images from random noise vectors
 - **Discriminator** 🔍: Distinguishes between real MNIST images and generated fakes